 U.S. Navy veteran, Todd, has struggled with challenges including physical injuries and some legal trouble.
-Earlier this year, an eviction notice was taped to his apartment door.
-He compared that moment to receiving a huge body blow.
+When an eviction notice was taped to his apartment door, he compared that moment to receiving a huge body blow.
 The veteran’s program helped him recover from the blow.

 Veterans facing turbulent times after leaving the military do not have to go without utilities, or risk eviction for missed rent thanks to United Way’s support of the program.

 This is what United Way and its partners do – – help and honor our veterans.